Public Art Programs

-Thanks to its robust Public Art Program, Dublin residents can enjoy museum quality art right in their own backyard.
+Today, Dublin has a robust Public Art Program so residents can enjoy museum quality art right in their own backyard.
 Look for more than 30 publicly-owned artworks at parks and civic buildings, as well as a growing number of public art pieces installed on private property under the Public Art Ordinance.
-Recently, Dublin has a growing number of cities that are adding painted utility boxes as a low-cost way to add color and interest to City streets.
-Current public art projects include:

 The City of Dublin is committed to sustaining a healthy Public Art Program by: